 - Entered and maintained files for persons or property pending arrest/recovery.

-- Supervised inmates in a confinement setting and processing their bonds.
+- Supervised inmates in a confinement setting and processed their bonds.

 - Determining the significance of the call and assigning the appropriate level of police resources.